Sprytile/SprytileDocs/docs/quick-start.md

 Notice that a grid appears around the blender 3D cursor.
 This is called the ==work plane== and indicates the plane that you'll be placing tiles onto.

 By default, the work plane appears when the view camera is panned.
-If it does not, [check the settings](/advanced-features/#work-plane-cursor).
+If it does not show up, [check the settings](/advanced-features/#work-plane-cursor).

 Tilt the camera downwards so that the work plane is aligned to the ground.